Vaishno24/Machine-Learning-in-Python/README.md

 # Machine-Learning-in-Python
 ML Models implementation in python language

-The Breast cancer dataset is form the state wisconsin containing 9 features with 699 instances and the other has 30 features with 569 instances.
+The Breast cancer dataset is form the state wisconsin containing 9 features with 699 instances.

 The ML algorithms used are:
 1) K-Nearest Neighbor Classifier